micheleusuelli/micheleusuelli.github.io/_pages/articles/dsdelivery/dsus_analytical_discovery.md

 ---
 layout: default
-title: My Page
+title: Analytical discovery
 ---

-## Analytical discovery
+# Analytical discovery

 When you make data science decision, how do you communicate it to your stakeholders?
 How do you document it?